The Ring (1927 film): Screenplay

 After directing Downhill and Easy Virtue, two stage adaptations for the Gainsborough company, Hitchcock was frustrated and jumped at the chance to develop an idea of his own.
 The Ring is commonly described as Hitchcock's only original screenplay although it actually had input from at least Eliot Stannard, who wrote all of Hitchcock's other silent films.
 Colleagues at the studio were impressed by the neatness of Hitchcock's script and his grasp of structure.
 What's more, writing for silent films came naturally to a director who already thought in visual terms.
 He was much less comfortable with dialogue, which goes some way to explain why he took no sole writing credit in any later films and worked extensively alongside other writers throughout his career.

 Directing

-The film was considered a major technical work by François Truffaut in the 1966 book Hitchcock/Truffaut, and by Claude Chabrol and Eric Rohmer in their book about Hitchcock.
+The film was considered a major technical work by François Truffaut in the 1966 book Hitchcock/Truffaut, and by Claude Chabrol and Éric Rohmer in their book about Hitchcock.
 It features use of the Schüfftan process to simulate a large audience in climactic scenes set in the Royal Albert Hall.
 Hitchcock returned to this technique years later in films like The Man Who Knew Too Much in its Royal Albert Hall sequence.